HAVING the right tools for a job is essential, just ask any electrician, plumber or carpenter.

-A unique and dramatic example of courage, faith, perseverance, hope, and inner genius, Helen wrote of her life like an awakened Siddhartha Buddha: “out of this dark experience,” she wrote:
+A unique and dramatic example of courage, faith, perseverance, hope, and inner genius, Helen wrote of her life like an awakened Siddhartha Buddha: “out of this dark experience,” she wrote later,

 The Miracle Worker

 The title originates in Mark Twain’s description of Anne Sullivan as a “miracle worker.”
-The “miracle” occurs when Annie (played by the incomparable Anne Bancroft) and the wild, blind and deaf Helen (Patty Duke) are at the water pump refilling a pitcher of water in the classic film.
+The “miracle” occurs when Annie (played by the incomparable Anne Bancroft) and the wild, blinddeaf Helen (Patty Duke) are at the water pump refilling a pitcher of water in the classic film.
 Based on the play by William Gibson

 The Soul of Intellect

-The breakthrough moment for Helen comes when she makes the intellectual and emotional connection between the word Annie spells into her hand and the water.
-As W. Q. Judge wrote in Chapter 7 of the Ocean of Theosophy:
+The breakthrough moment for Helen comes when she makes the intellectual connection between the word Annie spells into her hand and the water.
+Because as W. Q. Judge wrote in Chapter 7 of the Ocean of Theosophy:

 For example, it was the feeling of the water on her hands that was the missing emotional link to Helen’s linguistic breakthrough.

-Helen Keller provided an object lesson of “living according to the dictates of the soul,” as W. Q. Judge explained in the Ocean of Theosophy, Chapter 9.
+Helen Keller provided an object lesson in “living according to the dictates of the soul,” as W. Q. Judge explained in the Ocean of Theosophy: